wp-plugins/my-optional-modules/readme.txt

 == Changelog ==

+= 6.0.1 =
+* Settings page descriptions altered

-= 6.0.0 =
+= 5.8.* =
 * Create a list of site descriptions to display randomly
 * Random titles properly apply to bloginfo('name') element

-= 5.8.* =
 * is_singular() should have been is_single() on share icons conditional declaration (to keep from showing on pages when not enabled to do so)
 * MM Addition 2
 * Last minute changes; 5.8.7 upgrade